faizrazadec/Data-Science-Group-2-BWF-FAIZ-RAZA/Task 10/README.md

 📈 Generating random numbers from normal and uniform distributions 🎲 Simulating a random process (rolling a die)

+🔍 Practical Application: We applied these NumPy skills to build a Matrix Calculator that performs addition, subtraction, and multiplication of matrices, and also calculates statistics and simulates random processes.

 👉 Explore the tasks to see the code in action!